Ickburgh: Geography

 According to the 2021 census, Ickburgh has a population of 350 people which shows an increase from the 309 people recorded in the 2011 census.

 The River Wissey passes through the parish.

 St. Peter's Church

-Ickburgh's parish church is dedicated to Saint Peter and dates from the Fourteenth Century.
-St. Peter's is located on 'The Street' and has been Grade II listed since 1960.
-The church is no longer open for Sunday service.
+Ickburgh's parish church is dedicated to Saint Peter and dates from the 14th century.
+St. Peter's is located on The Street and has been Grade II listed since 1960.
+The church is no longer open for Sunday services.

-Though the churchtower of St. Peter's is from the medieval period, the remainder of the church was re-built in 1860s.
-During this restoration, new stained-glass was added to the church.
+Though the churchtower of St. Peter's is from the medieval period, the remainder of the church was rebuilt in 1860s.
+During this restoration, new stained-glass was installed in the church.

 Governance

 Ickburgh is part of the electoral ward of Bedingfeld for local elections and is part of the district of Breckland.

-The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy MP since 2024.
+The village's is in the constituency of South West Norfolk, which has been represented by Labour's Terry Jermy since 2024.